92,653 Turns and Where They Went

 What's in the Lake That Isn't in the Curated Memory Layer

 The reason the lake exists is that the evidence of those workflows is gone the moment the terminal closes — unless I store it.
-Until today, I was storing summaries (decisions, learnings, facts) but discarding the receipts (every command, every output, every reasoning step).
+Until the lake was built, I was storing summaries (decisions, learnings, facts) but discarding the receipts (every command, every output, every reasoning step).

-What I now have, for the first time, is the ability to ask:
+What I now have is the ability to ask:

 These questions are answerable from the lake.
 They were never answerable before, because the data simply wasn't being collected.